What is the alfalfa weevil?

 Alfalfa weevil response and management options

-Monitor weather conditions and alfalfa growth stage to determine optimal timing for harvesting or insecticide applications, as needed.
+Monitor weather conditions and alfalfa growth stages to determine optimal timing for harvesting or insecticide applications, as needed.

 Environmental and ecological considerations for alfalfa weevil treatment